microprediction/timemachines/README.md

 ### What's not in the interface
-This wraps some time series prediction libraries that:
+This package wraps some time series prediction libraries that:

  - Use pandas dataframes
  - Bundle data with prediction logic